 As we with diabetes all know, our bodies need insulin to process carbohydrates and regulate blood sugar.
 Without insulin, sugar remains in our blood and can't be used by our cells for energy.
 The more carbohydrate we consume, the more insulin we need, the higher our insulin levels.
 Insulin's job doesn't end there, though.
 It also regulates fat metabolism.
 The more insulin we secrete (or inject), the more fat we store.
 And elevated insulin levels lead to insulin resistance which is associated with both heart disease and cancer.
-Bernstein, and others like Peter Attia, author of the blog War on Insulin, believe is that it's not fat, but carbohydrates, that are making us heavy and sick due to elevated insulin levels.
+Bernstein and others believe is that it's not fat, but carbohydrates, that are making us heavy and sick due to elevated insulin levels.
 Attia writes, "The hypothesis that I currently find most compelling is that chronically elevated levels of insulin — rather than excessive calorie consumption or lack of exercise — is at the heart of the most pervasive chronic diseases afflicting our society."

 The logical reasoning then would be to try to avoid carbohydrates so that you'll secrete less insulin, or inject less if you have type 1 diabetes.
 But that's not what doctors and nutritionists have been telling us.